 Maria Chatzichristodoulou

 Introduction

 Blast Theory is an internationally renowned, award-winning British company based in Brighton, UK.
 Founded in 1991, the company chose its name from an anarchist fanzine that had, in turn, appropriated it from British painter and editor of Vorticist magazine BLAST, Percy Wyndham Lewis (Blast Theory, 2004, 8).
 The phrase that so impressed the young graduates at the time was ‘Blast Theory, Bless Practice’.
 Finding themselves against the backdrop of postmodernism and a post-Thatcherite recession, the group was keen to set about taking action rather than dissecting ideas (Blast Theory, 2004, 8).
-The company’s core membership shifted during the first few years but has been stable since 1994 Matt Adams, Ju Row Farr and Nick Tandavanitj have led the company ever since.
+The company’s core membership shifted during the first few years but has been stable since 1994; Matt Adams, Ju Row Farr and Nick Tandavanitj have led the company ever since.

 Although this volume considers Blast Theory as part of a theatrical tradition, the company is not, strictly speaking, a theatre company.
-None of Blast Theory’s founding members is trained as a theatre practitioner: Adams developed an early passion for theatre and has a background as a performer and director, but his studies are in English iterature and film; Farr trained as a dancer and fine artist in textiles; and Tandavanitj, the most technologically adept member of the group, studied arts and social context.
+None of Blast Theory’s founding members is trained as a theatre practitioner: Adams developed an early passion for theatre and has a background as a performer and director, but his studies are in English literature and film; Farr trained as a dancer and fine artist in textiles; and Tandavanitj, the most technologically adept member of the group, studied arts and social context.
 The result is an interdisciplinary team that develops work as much through collaboration and convergence as it does through the differences that arise from the members’ divergent disciplinary viewpoints.
 Adams, Farr and Tandavanitj collaborate with a range of associate artists who also come from diverse backgrounds, such as drama, theatre and performance, dance and choreography, visual arts and communication design.
 Moreover, the company works closely with partners in academia and the industry; those collaborations have provided the expertise, know-how and resources that have supported and often triggered the company’s strong technological outlook.

 Blast Theory has an ambivalent relationship with any kind of genre classification (Adams, 2007).
 Although Adams perceives the company’s work as situated within a theatrical lineage, he considers it as ‘incredibly divergent’ from what he calls ‘traditional theatre’ (Adams, 2007).
-Perhaps more significantly, in a period whe rejection of theatrical tradition is increasingly common, he sees early work as originating from a position of ‘tremendous naivety about experimental practice’; consequently, Blast Theory has never comfortably fitted within the context of ive rt either (Adams, 2007).
-It is not a coincidence, says Adams, that most of the seminal moments of live art history, such as the National Review of Live Art (19802010), do not include Blast Theory (Adams, 2007).
+Perhaps more significantly, in a period when rejection of theatrical tradition is increasingly common, he sees the company’s early work as originating from a position of ‘tremendous naivety about experimental practice’; consequently, Blast Theory has never comfortably fitted within the context of live art either (Adams, 2007).
+It is not a coincidence, says Adams, that most of the seminal moments of live art history, such as the National Review of Live Art (1980–2010), do not include Blast Theory (Adams, 2007).
 The company tends to discuss its practice not in terms of genres, but in terms of characteristics.
 For example, although members resist defining their practice as theatre, performance, live art or new media art, they do describe it as ‘performative’.